kagbaglo/RODBC_REPO/README.md

 # RODBC_REPO
-Create ODBC connection withIBM Db2 database
+Create ODBC connection with IBM Db2 database
+How to install RODBC
+How to locate RODBC path on your computer
+How to establish RODBC connection with IBM Db2 Database